About this building

 Our energy use

-This graph allows everyone to access a range of data from our offices at 2-4 Cockspur Street.
-It’s generated in real-time from data taken every 5 seconds from the on-site meters.
+This graph allows everyone to access a range of data from Tate Modern.
+It’s generated daily from data collected every half hour from the on-site meters.

 Frequently asked questions

 How do you calculate the CO2 emissions from a unit of energy used?

 Energy retailers and the government produces conversion factors that describe the typical carbon impact of different energy sources.
 These allow us to take the energy uses (in their respective units), and calculate the approximate carbon dioxide emissions, normally measured in kilograms of carbon dioxide equivalents (kgCO2e).
 Defra's UK conversion factors may be found at Defra's 2011 Guidelines.
 The factors in use at each particular building are noted below in the Notes section.